LDAWG-a11y/a11yWebApp/src/guides/accessible-complex-disclosure-widgets.md

 Just a little note on the above screenshot:

 As I stated, I used `aria-owns` to recreate the relationship, as I had opted to move stuff around in the DOM.
 Would it be a failure if that attribute were omitted?
 No, I wouldn't fail it as the `<button>` is in the `<nav>` and the `<button>` uses `aria-controls="[ID_of_drawer]"`, so there is a "programmatic" relationship there, already.
 Is it the relationship we want?
 Hmm, both attributes seem to have spotty support, so at this stage, it probably isn't making a huge amount of difference, if any at all.
-As an example, using VoiceOver and Safari, should I expand the drawer and then tab through it, into the main content, then reverse back into it. the expectation would be something like "Link, item 11, navigation, Secondary", but that doesn't happen, I only get the "navigation, Secondary" info when I reverse all the way up to the button.
+As an example, using VoiceOver and Safari, should I expand the drawer and then <kbd>Tab</kbd> through it, into the main content, then reverse back into it. the expectation would be something like "Link, item 11, navigation, Secondary", but that doesn't happen, I only get the "navigation, Secondary" info when I reverse all the way up to the button.
 Remember, this is Safari and VoiceOver, so that may not be representative of other browser/screen reader combos, we'll test them a little later.
+Using the same combo and using the virtual cursor, as opposed to the <kbd>Tab</kbd> key, confirms I am in fact leaving the banner and the nav elements, so the `aria-owns` property is not working, here.

 #### The CSS